nvima/nvim-translator/README.md

 A plugin to translate text in Neovim

 The plugin is currently under development.
+It works only with 1 selected line at the moment.
 Currently it is only available in Visual Mode and only works with the Deepl API.
 Deepl API has a free quota of 500,000 characters per month.